-What You Should Know About Studying and Living in Istanbul, Turkey
+What You Should Know About Studying, Visiting,

 You know how children watch television during breakfast, occasionally glancing down to help food reach the mouth but quickly looking back to the screen?
 This is how I’m watching the Bosphorus.
 I watch from a lookout nearby the classrooms at Istanbul's Bogaziçi University.
 Russian tankers are plowing to and from the Black Sea.
 The view is so dramatic.
 I don’t want to miss a thing.